carpentries-incubator/jekyll-pages-novice/_episodes/wrap-up.md

 Now you will have your own copy of the template to modify.
 You can see the repo it was forked from in the upper left-hand side of the page.
-As we did earlier in the lesson in the [GitHub pages episode](github-pages.md), we need to turn on the option for GitHub to render the page as a website.
+As we did earlier in the lesson in the [Hosting Websites on GitHub episode](github-pages.md), we need to turn on the option for GitHub to render the page as a website.
 Last time we did this in the settings, this time we will create a new branch called `gh-pages` which automatically turns on this functionality.